Turkey hosts critical summit on Syria with Russia, Iran

 HO, Syrian Presidency Facebook page/AFP

-Cooperation between the three in Syria "may break down at some point", Teoman warned, while issues between Moscow and Turkey could come to the fore over Idlib.
+Cooperation between the three in Syria "may break down at some point" and disputes between Moscow and Ankara could come to the fore when the regime turns its attention to Idlib province, Teoman said.

 Idlib's civilian infrastructure is largely controlled by the jihadist alliance Hayat Tahrir al-Sham (HTS), led by Syria's former Al-Qaeda affiliate.